 - An itchy or tingly sensation in the mouth

 - Anaphylactic shock

-Anaphylaxis may present as: swelling of the airways, chest tightness, difficulty breathing or swallowing, or dizziness.
+Anaphylaxis may present as: swelling of the airways, chest tightness, difficulty breathing, or dizziness.

 Mustard Varieties and Food Items that contain Mustard

 - Hot-dog mustard;

 - Many sauces include mustard such as tomato ketchup, mayonnaise, barbeque, curry, and honey mustard

 - Pickled foods including pickled onions, pickles, and gherkins

 LiberEat Allergen Detection Technology